-This awe-inspiring 5-day tour lets you experience the real Swedish Lapland.
+This awe-inspiring 5-night tour lets you experience the real Swedish Lapland.
 It takes place in small groups with friendly local guides, who’ll show you spectacular wilderness areas far from the main tourist sights.

 During this tour you’ll get the chance to see the legendary aurora borealis, and can expect plenty of wildlife sightings – Europe’s largest elks live in this part of Sweden, and it’s not uncommon to see 20 or more in a single day.
 With a bit of luck and some skilled guiding, you’ll be able to photograph up close.

 The indigenous Sami inhabit the region of Sápmi, which today encompasses parts of northern Sweden, Norway, Finland and the Kola peninsula of Russia.
 During this tour you will meet with Samis to learn about and get an understanding for their culture and traditions.

 Arriving at Luleå Airport from Stockholm, you’ll meet with your guide and then enjoy a two-hour drive through beautiful scenery to your guesthouse in Jokkmokk, a small northern outpost town which acts as a base for excursions into some of the wildest parts of Lapland.
 The area boasts amazing natural landscapes, ranging from mountains and frozen lakes to ancient boreal forests and streaming rivers.

 On arrival, you’ll enjoy a welcome dinner with your tour guide and fellow travellers.
 After dinner you’ll meet up with a local photographer who will teach you how to get the best possible shots of the aurora.
 While this crash course will focus on SLR cameras with tripods, there will also be some instructions on how you can capture the aurora with smaller pocket cameras (or even a smartphone!).